 2. Always attach an although idea to a complete sentence.
 Anything that starts with although is an extra idea.
 It can’t stand alone: You have to attach it to a complete sentence.
 (Think of a garage – nice to have, but you need a house to go with it.)

-3. If you start a sentence with an although idea, end the idea with a comma, and follow it with a real sentence.
+3. Yes, you can start a sentence with although!
+If you start a sentence with an although idea, end the idea with a comma, and follow it with a real sentence.

 Suppose you wrote “Although the hurricane was headed our way.”
 This is an extra idea that can’t end with a period.
 What to do?